Canada

 The change most likely to close the widest crack in Canada

-Linked to the indicator mental-health treatment gap.
+Linked to the indicator problematic debt.
 This is the index pointing forward: not a judgement, but a lever.
 The estimated impact is published as a direction, not a promise.

 Where Canada’s safety net holds, and where it is under strain